G1anC/.dotfiles/README.md

-# .dotfiles
+# Hyprland .dotfiles

-The Hyprland / ArchLinux setup i'm currently using
+> The Hyprland (ArchLinux) configuration i'm currently using.